Ellis-Ayikwei/waste-wise/Wasgo-FE-Admin/INTEGRATION_STATUS.md

-# WasteWise Admin Dashboard - Backend Integration Status
+# Wasgo Admin Dashboard - Backend Integration Status

 ## 🎯 **Integration Overview**

-The WasteWise Admin Dashboard has been **comprehensively integrated** with the Django backend.
+The Wasgo Admin Dashboard has been **comprehensively integrated** with the Django backend.
 This document provides a detailed status of all integration points and their current state.

 ## ✅ **Integration Status: COMPLETE**